-When we ask clients during our annual health and safety audits whether they’ve had any accidents or near misses in the past 12 months, the answer is very often the same: “No.”
+One important question we always ask clients during our annual health and safety audits is whether they’ve had any accidents or near misses in the past 12 months.
+The answer is very often the same:

-On the surface, that sounds positive, but it raises an important red flag.
+On the surface, this sounds positive, but it raises an important red flag.

-Accidents and near misses can happen in any workplace, in any industry.
-Even in well-managed, low-risk environments.
-So, when organisations report none, it often isn’t because incidents haven’t occurred, but because they haven’t been reported.
+Accidents and near misses can happen in any workplace and any industry, even organisations that are well-managed and are deemed low-risk.
+So, when organisations report none, it’s not necessarily because incidents haven’t occurred, but because they haven’t been reported correctly.

 Why Aren’t Near Misses Being Reported?

-From our experience, when organisations tell us they’ve had no accidents or near misses, three common explanations usually come to mind:
+When organisations report that they’ve had no accidents or near misses, three common explanations usually come to mind:

 1. Lack of understanding or training

-Staff may not have been trained on how to report accidents/ near misses or why reporting them is important in the first place.
+Staff may not have been trained correctly on how to report accidents and near misses.
+Often there is a lack of understanding as to why reporting them is important in the first place.

 2. Fear of blame or backlash

-Employees may worry they’ll be blamed, disciplined, or seen as “causing trouble.”
-In some cases, they feel health and safety isn’t truly a priority, so nothing meaningful will be done anyway.
+Employees might worry they’ll be blamed, disciplined, or seen as “causing trouble.”
+Sometimes, they feel health and safety isn’t a top priority, so action will not be taken.

 3. “It was only minor” thinking

-Near misses are often dismissed as not serious enough to justify paperwork.
+Near misses are often seen as not serious enough to justify the paperwork.
 People don’t want to burden themselves or others with forms and processes for something that almost happened.

 While understandable, these attitudes can have serious consequences.